 - Making Your Lessons Meme-orableBy Megan Lyons In March 2020, when academic institutions across the country shifted to online instruction, instructors faced a quandary.
 They could either be passive, simply transferring their in-person teaching methods to an online environment, or they could be active, innovating their lessons and striving to connect with students across this new modality of teaching. […]

-The Graduate Certificate in College Instruction (GCCI) is a 9-credit program for individuals interested in expanding their preparation in and understanding of college teaching.
+The Graduate Certificate in College Instruction (GCCI) is a 9-credit program for individuals interested in deepening their theoretical and practical understanding of college teaching.
 This certificate program is intended to provide graduate students with a significant credential on their transcripts in the area of instructional understanding and competence.
-It is an opportunity for graduate students across the campuses to gain teaching instruction, classroom management, techniques using technology, assessment and evaluation, and other pedagogical best-practice expertise in both general and discipline-oriented areas.
-The objectives of this program are to deliver and document such skills in both a theoretical and pragmatic manner.
+Applications are accepted twice a year: on November 15th for spring entrance and April 1 for fall entrance.

-- Six additional credits from eligible electives.
+- The remaining six credits are electives of the students choosing.
 See the GCCI courses page for more information.

 When you have begun the final course for completing the Graduate Certificate in College Instruction, you are required to complete a Plan of Study, have it signed by the Program Director, Dr. Robin Grenier, and send it to the Graduate School.
 The student must apply for graduation from the program through their PeopleSoft accounts before the conferral date.

 Some content on this website may require the use of a plug-in, such as Adobe Acrobat Viewer.